Natural selection in compartmentalized environment with reshuffling: General theory of linear compartmentalized selection

-The next step is to find the density of fitness distribution of molecules with a given molecular fitness $x$ in an emulsion, where the molecular fitness of the initial library has density $\rho \in \mathbb P_p$.
-The density that we want to find describes the distribution of a local fitness (in a droplet) of a molecule randomly chosen from all molecules with molecular fitness $x$ in the emulsion.
-First of all, as molecular fitness $x$ is present in macroscopic quantities in the population, the probability to find a droplet with $n$ molecules, $k$ of which are with molecular fitness $x$, and the rest have other values (a droplet of $nk$-class), randomly selecting it from the emulsion is given by
+The next step is to find the density of fitness distribution of individuals with a given phenotype $x$ in the whole compartmentalized population, given that the phenotype of the initial library has density $\rho \in \mathbb P_p$.
+The density that we want to find describes the distribution of a local fitness (in a compartment) of an individual randomly chosen from all individuals with phenotype $x$.
+Let $P_n = e^{-\lambda} \lambda^n/n!$ be the probability to find a compartment with $n$ individuals (assuming the Poisson distribution with the mean number of individuals per compartments $\lambda$).
+As phenotype $x$ is present in macroscopic quantities in the population, the probability to find a compartment with $n$ individuals, $k$ of which are with phenotype $x$, and the rest have other values (an $nk$-class compartment), randomly drawing it from all compartments is given by